shermanloan/scejson-doc/doc/module-hcm.md

 Since the APOR and `hcm.ini` files are global in nature, you only need to have one copy of these files available even if your installation hosts multiple data paths for different clients.
-The APOR files are identical to those needed for the HPML module, and thus a single location containing the APOR files can be used for both modules.
+The APOR files are identical to those needed for the Hpml module, and thus a single location containing the APOR files can be used for both modules.

 ### 🟦 DiscountPoints